gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 10. now link the new module via upload and test the relocatable version.

-since we can not use the Pin assigments from Tasmota in all cases we must provide a pin select command for some drivers.
+since we can not use the Pin assigments from Tasmota in all cases we could provide a pin select command for some drivers.
 GUI solution in development

 modules may be loaded (linked) via file system or via upload in console "upload module"